JoaoPicolo/JoaoPicolo/README.md

 <h1 align="center">Hi 👋, I'm João Pedro Picolo</h1>
 <h3 align="center">A full stack developer from Brazil</h3>

-- 🔭 I’m currently working on **Mobile Development** with Angular and Capacitor
+- 🌱 I’m currently looking for new opportunities to work as a Data Engineer
-- 🌱 I’m currently learning **IOS Development** at Apple Developer Academy - PUCPR
+- 🔭 Alumni at **Apple Developer Academy**
 - 📫 How to reach me **picolojoaop@gmail.com**

 <h3 align="left">Languages and Tools:</h3>